danokeeffe/mangosteen_stubs/README.md

-Toy example of how to build a Mangosteen data structure.
+Toy example of how to build a Mangosteen data structure without modifying the original data structure or client code.

 - `main.c`: The original application's client code.
 - `queue.h` and `queue.c`: The original interface and implementation for the queue data structure.